subchen/go-cli/README.md

 ## Overview

-go-cli is a package to build a CLI application.
+`go-cli` is a package to build a CLI application.
+Support command/sub-commands.

 godoc: https://godoc.org/github.com/subchen/go-cli

 ## Installation

-go-cli is available using the standard go get command.
+`go-cli` is available using the standard go get command.

 To install go-cli, simply run: